 1 1/2 cups sour cream, at room temperature

 1. Preheat the oven to 375 degrees, and place a baking sheet on the lowest rack, to catch any drips when the cake bakes.
 Put the sugar, unsweetened chocolate, butter and 1 cup of water in a saucepan.
 Place over medium heat and stir occasionally until all of the ingredients are melted and blended.
-Remove from the heat and let cool slightly, 15 to 20 minutes.
+Remove from the heat and let cool slightly, at least 20 minutes.

 Boy, I had a lot of trouble with that flour!
 Regardless of how slowly I folded it in, there were still white clumps.
 Lacking a mixer, I just beat and beat with a fork, hoping that all would be well.
 I am still hoping that there won’t be white clumps in the cake.
 Megan, do you recall if you had trouble with this?